kubernetes-study-guide/Kubernetes-Study-Guide/Section-02-Workstation-Setup/06_customizing_the_zsh_command_prompt/transcript.md

 restart shell
 ```

-Now let's try this out by running an invalid command
+Now let's try this out by running an bad command

 ```
-minikube xxx
+git xxx
 ```

 Awesome the arrow is now red.
-As an added bonus, the agnoster theme is also showing red cross to indicate that the previous failed.
+As an added bonus, the agnoster theme is also showing a red cross to indicate something has gone wrong.
 And when I run a valid command it goes back to normal:

 ```
-minikube status
+git status
 ```